otammato/5_Prometheus_Grafana_Monitoring_a_NodeJS_app/README.md

 <br>
 <br>

-## Create the network.
+## Create the network

 Later we will place containers in the same network to enable them to communicate to each other

 ```docker network create my-network```